 3. Ongoing Support and Coaching

-Providing employees with continued mentorship, AI workshops, and office hours ensures they can navigate challenges as they arise.
-This sustained engagement helps reinforce learning and encourages long-term AI adoption.
+Providing employees with continued mentorship, interactive AI workshops, and dedicated office hours ensures they can navigate challenges as they arise.
+This kind of ongoing support reinforces AI learning and helps close the AI skills gap over time.

 Let’s Bridge the AI Learning Gap